From Bourbon Street to Main Street, Ms. Lisa's offers Wareham a taste of New Orleans

 "We're all working together.
 That's how it is down in New Orleans," he said.

-As regulars pop into the quaint space, Jackson said he has hopes to bring a slice of his home to Wareham for all to enjoy.
+Moving forward, Jackson said he has hopes to bring a slice of his home to Wareham for all to enjoy.

 "We're not just cooking your food, we're conversing with you while we're cooking— it kind of makes me feel like I'm back home," Jackson said.
-"Playing some old school music, decorating for Mardi Gras season promoting king cakes.
+"Playing some old school music, decorating for Mardi Gras season, promoting king cakes.
 We just want to bring that little experience of New Orleans to the area."

 More information about special events, menu items and updates can be found on Ms. Lisa's New Orleans Cuisine's Facebook page.